jdonnerstag/pyfwf_db/README.md

 ```

 The slices represent the first and last positions of each information
-in the line and that's the most basic line parser you need.
-Now we are
-going to use it with the file parser.
+in the line.
+Now we are going to use it with the file parser.

 ``` python
 from pyfwf import BaseFileParser